We compared & then selected the 8 best Forex brokers in Nigeria that are regulated with FCA (UK), CySEC & FSCA.

 All the brokers that we have included in our list will allow you to trade on the most popular forex trading platforms i.e. MT4 & MetaTrader 5.
 MetaTrader includes numerous tools & features like charting, technical analysis tools, news feed, Expert Advisors & multi device support.

 Normally, the brokers will list all their available platforms on their website.
 And it matters to check it!

-For example, many traders in Nigeria prefer Metatrader 4 platform over others.
-But some of the brokers like Plus500 for instance does not offer Metatrader, they instead only have their own proprietary platform for traders.
+For example, many traders in Nigeria prefer MetaTrader 4 platform over others.
+But some of the brokers like Plus500 & eToro for instance do not offer MetaTrader, both these brokers they instead only have their own proprietary platforms for traders.

 So, you should check out this information before signing up, whether the platform of your choice is available or not.
 But if you are comfortable using proprietary platforms by brokers too, then you should not be too concerned.

 Forex Broker’s fee is another crucial factor to be kept in mind.
 There are many CFD brokers that will charge a high amount of fees in form of hidden commissions on trades, swap fees, high fees on deposit/withdrawals etc.

 It is really important that you carefully consider the various fees a broker might charge you before signing up.

 Spread: You should only choose a broker that offers the lowest spread & funding fees.
 Spread is basically the difference between the bid price and the ask price of a currency.
 The lower the spread, the better it is for you since you will have to pay lesser to the broker on your trade.